View Vertically: A Hierarchical Network for Trajectory Prediction via Fourier Spectrums: Experiments

-\textbf{a.
-Spectrum} \MODEL~implements on the spectrums to focus on different frequencies in different prediction stages, thus better modeling agents' various behaviors.
-Ablation variations a1 and a2 are trained with the same number of keypoints $N_{key} = 1$, while a1 do not implement with DFT/IDFT when predicting.
-The only difference between a1 and a2 is that a2 obtains behavior features and interaction features from the spectrums, and a1 obtains from the time sequences.
-Experiments show that a2 outperforms a1 for over 10\% \ADE~and \FDE~on ETH-UCY.
-It demonstrates the performance improvement bring by the spectrums.
+\MODEL~implements on the trajectory spectrums to focus on different frequency portions in different prediction stages.
+Variations a1 and a2 are trained with the same number of spectrum keypoints $N_{key} = 1$, while a1 does not use DFT/IDFT when predicting.
+It means that variation a2 obtains behavior features and interaction features from the spectrums, while a1 obtains them from the time series.
+Experiments show that a2 outperforms a1 by about 10\% average \ADE~and \FDE~on ETH-UCY.
+In addition, we remove all other components from the model and design two minimal model variations min1 and min2 to demonstrate more directly the usefulness of introducing DFT for trajectory prediction.
+These two variations DO NOT take into account agents' interactions and multimodal properties, but only retain the Transformer backbone to achieve the ``simple'' trajectory prediction goal.
+We train both the two variations under the same conditions.
+Results in \TABLE{tab_ab_dft} favorably demonstrate the performance gains (12.9\% on ADE and 11.1\% on FDE) by using trajectory spectrums, independent of the rest of the designs in the proposed network.
+It proves the effectiveness of DFT in this task, and further demonstrates the considerable performance gain by implementing on the trajectory spectrums.